unChaz/sci-fi-5e/docs/rules/feats.md

 Hardy and resilient, you gain the following benefits:
 Increase your Constitution score by 1, to a maximum of 20.

-#### ELEMENTAL ADEPT
-*Prerequisite: The ability to cast at least one tek skill*

-When you gain this feat, choose one o f the following damage types: acid, cold, fire, lightning, or concussive.
-Tek Skills you cast ignore resistance to damage o f the chosen type.
-In addition, when you roll damage for a tek skill you cast that deals damage of that type, you can treat any 1 on a damage die as a 2.
-You can select this feat multiple times.
-Each time you do so, you must choose a different damage type.

 #### GRAPPLER
 *Prerequisite: Strength 13 or higher*